December 22, 2020

 Let’s now take a look at the theory behind each of the aforementioned traits and see how we might be able to realize each in practice through the use of a learning management system (LMS).

 In a learning organization, learning is a joint activity, not one that is done individually.
-There are a lot of advantages to learning collaboratively.
+There are a lot of advantages when you get to collaborate for learning.
 One is that you have others to bounce ideas off of.
-Additionally, it’s also advantageous to have others that challenge your thinking or understanding of a given topic.
+Additionally, it’s also advantageous to have others that challenge your thinking, active learning, or understanding of a given topic.

 To have a successful learning organization, your employees will need to feel like they are part of a community.
 This gives them a way to contextualize their learning and allows them to see their progress as a form of ascension into a community of practice.
 This social learning is not only sound in theory but also a learning method that employees find enjoyable and comforting.

-In practice, we can realize collaborative learning through an LMS like EdApp by making use of its social learning features.
+In practice, we can realize collaborative learning experience through an LMS or learning platform like EdApp by making use of its social learning features.
 EdApp offers built-in features like Discussions and Assignments, where learners can engage with each other despite the classroom being held online.
-It also supports real-time video to allow for live instruction and debate.
+It also supports real-time video to allow for live instructional corporate training and debate.

-For a company to be a learning organization, it has to be open to change and innovation.
+For a company to be a learning organization, it has to be open to change and innovation, like blended learning or adaptive learning.
 Therefore, it has to allow employees the freedom to try new things and seek new solutions to their problems.
 Without embracing innovation, a company will falter as it is stuck in its own ways.

 It’s not enough for individual employees to want to better themselves through education.
 This passion for learning has to be driven from the top.
 When managers come to value having a workforce that wants to improve itself, then they should take a leadership role in offering them that education.

-An LMS can also be of use in this situation.
+Learning technologies like an LMS can also be of use in this situation.
 For example, the previously mentioned EdApp has a simple course creation process that allows anyone to make an effective and nice-looking course that works on any device.
-That means any subject matter expert can become a course creator in no time at all to share their knowledge with other employees.
+That’s all thanks to its authoring tool.
+That means any subject matter expert or trainer can become a course creator in no time at all to share their knowledge and competency with other employees.

-Looking for inspiration?
+Looking for inspiration onboarding or development training?
 Discover EdApp’s completely free and ready-made courses on Management & Leadership, ready for you to edit and deploy to your team members (or even take yourself!)

-Again referring to the EdApp LMS, techniques such as microlearning can aid in this sort of situation.
+Again referring to the EdApp learning technology, mobile learning techniques such as microlearning can aid in this sort of situation.
 This just-in-time learning is in small chunks and can occur anytime, such as during a commute or during scheduled learning periods at work.

 As we’ve seen in this article, there are many traits we must embrace when building a (virtual) learning organization.
 We’ve seen the importance of embracing innovation, fostering collaborative learning, creating forward-thinking leadership, and pushing for a life-long learning mindset.
 When these conditions are met, the learning organization structure at a company becomes clear.